JamesNK/GrpcNamedPipes/README.md

 ## Server

+1. Add `Microsoft.AspNetCore.Server.Kestrel.Transport.NamedPipes` package to server.
+This package is currently hosted out of a folder on disk.
-1. Register `NamedPipeTransportFactory`
+2. Register `NamedPipeTransportFactory`
-2. Configure Kestrel to listen to a named pipe endpoint.
+3. Configure Kestrel to listen to a named pipe endpoint.

 ```csharp
 builder.Services.AddSingleton<IConnectionListenerFactory, NamedPipeTransportFactory>();